-It is almost an undisputed fact that motorcyclists are the safest road users with a new British survey providing further proof of our safety consciousness.
+It is almost an undisputed fact that motorcyclists are the safest road users with a 2016 British survey providing further proof of our safety consciousness.

-The latest survey asks a series of questions on bad driving habits.
+The survey asked a series of questions on bad driving habits.
 They include whether the motorist has ever sped, illegally used a phone while driving, drink-drove, changed lanes without indicating or other traffic sins.

 Motorcycle riders came out on top as the safest while van drivers were at the bottom.

 Despite media demonising riders as dangerous risk takers, this survey and others find riders are more concerned about safety than other motorists.

 In 2015, another British survey found riders would perform better if they had to retake their road test theory exam than car drivers.
 The 2014 British Association of Chief Police Officers report to the UK government confirms that motorcyclists are better motorists than drivers.
 The report even suggests more people should learn to ride so they are safer motorists.
 And a 2013 Belgian road safety report says the more motorbikes on the road, the safer our roads would be.

 In that survey, motorists were asked ‘Have You Ever’ to a series of traffic infringements and bad driving habits.
 It was commissioned by UK motor insurance specialists Staveley Head.